apiaryio/mson-ast/README.md

     - `blockDescription` - Section is a markdown block description
     - `memberType` - Section holds member type(s) elements
     - `sample` - Section defines alternate value(s) for member types

-      The `content` is [Literal][] in the case the type is a sub-type of a primitive base type, or [Elements][] in the case of a sub-type of structured based type.

     - `default` - Section defines the default value(s) for member types

-      Note the rules for the type of `content` property are the same as in the case of `sample` property.

     - `validation` - Reserved for future use

 - `content` (enum) - Content of the section based on its class